Director of EMBL Heidelberg (Scientific Activities)

-The Unit pursues an ambitious research programme with a strong basis in integrated structural systems biology and a far-reaching computational component that bridges into various areas of biology.
+The Unit pursues an ambitious research programme in integrated structural and computational systems biology bridging between various spatial and temporal scales.

 Within the Unit, there is a continuing interplay between groups with expertise in different methodologies.
 This reflects our belief that a combination of structural and functional studies is the most rewarding route to an understanding of the molecular basis of biological function, and that computational biology is essential to integrate the variety of tools and heterogeneous data into a comprehensive spatial and temporal description of biological processes.
 Along those lines, groups in the Unit pursue a few common large projects.
-One example is the comprehensive structural and temporal description of an entire cell at almost molecular resolution.
-It goes hand in hand with the application of and integration of various ‘omics’ approaches to the small bacterium Mycoplasma pneumoniae, by characterising its dynamic protein organisation and merging this molecular information to cellular, high-resolution tomograms.
-In the thermophilic fungus Chaetomium thermophilum spatial and temporal networks will be deduced using multidisciplinary approaches including structural studies, large scale biochemistry and computational biology.
-Together, they will provide insight into eukaryotic thermophily at the molecular and cellular level.
+For example, several groups contribute to the characterisation of the thermophilic fungus Chaetomium thermophilum, a model organism for structural biology, to understand its molecular networks and the molecular and cellular principles for eukaryotic thermophily.

-The Unit is very well equipped for experimental and computational work.
-Experimental facilities include: a crystallisation robot and automated crystal visualisation; rotating anode and image plate detector for the collection of X-ray diffraction data; 800 MHz, 700 MHz, 600 MHz and 500 MHz NMR spectrometers; and several transmission electron microscopes, including a high-throughput Titan Krios microscope for single particle cryo-electron microscopy and cryo-electron tomography.
-The Unit also has facilities for single-molecule light microscopy, isothermal calorimetry, circular dichroism, static and dynamic light scattering and analytical ultracentrifugation, as well as for large-scale growth of prokaryotic and eukaryotic cells.
-The computing environment offers access to around 3000 CPU cores, whereby large central clusters and separate workstations are conveniently networked.
+The SCB Unit is very well equipped for experimental and computational work.
+Experimental facilities include: crystallisation robot and automated crystal visualisation; rotating anode and X-ray detector; 800 MHz, 700 MHz, 600 MHz and 500 MHz NMR spectrometers; several transmission cryo-electron microscopes, including Titan Krios, Talos Arctica and Polara microscopes equipped with direct detectors; and a focused-ion-beam milling and scanning electron microscope (FIB/SEM).
+The Unit also has facilities for single-molecule light microscopy, metabolic imaging, isothermal calorimetry, circular dichroism, static and dynamic light scattering and analytical ultracentrifugation, as well as for large-scale growth of prokaryotic and eukaryotic cells.
+The computing environment offers access to considerable computing resources including an in-house cluster with 6000 CPU cores and petabytes of storage, whereby large central and distributed resources are conveniently networked.